febuiles/zomgrss/README.markdown

        </channel>
      </rss>

+You can see more examples in the `samples/` folder.

 Usage
 -----
 For a basic dose of ZOMGRSS just call `rss_me` in your class and then call `Class.to_rss`.
 Example: